SAP-archive/kubernetes-deployment-orchestrator/README.md

 ## Features

+* Ease orchestration of deployments
+* Strict separation of templates and logic
 * Define APIs for helm charts
-* Ease composition of charts
 * Control deployment by overriding methods
 * Compatible with helm
 * Share a common service like a database manager or an ingress between a set of sub charts